mkarneim/pojobuilder/README.md

 PojoBuilder binaries are available at [Sonatype OSS Maven Repository] and [Maven Central].

-If you do not use a build automation tool that supports Maven repos, download the [`pojobuilder-4.3.1-jar-with-dependencies.jar`] o get PojoBuilder with all its dependencies.
+If you do not use a build automation tool that supports Maven repos, download the [`pojobuilder-4.3.1-jar-with-dependencies.jar`] to get PojoBuilder with all its dependencies.

 How To Use
 ----------